wajidarshad/CD-Hit-parse_cluster_file/README.md

 sequence identity.
 Each cluster has one representative sequence.
 The input is a protein dataset in fasta format and the output are two files: a fasta file of representative sequences and a text file of list of clusters.
-# What this code does?
+# What does this code do?
-This code takes a cluster file(.clstr) as input and returns a dictionary with the representaive sequence id as key and all the clustered sequence ids as values in the form of list.
+This code (cd-hit-cluster-file-parser.py) takes a cluster file(.clstr) as input and returns a dictionary with the representaive sequence id as key and all the clustered sequence ids as values in the form of list.
 # Example
 Input: cluster file containing following clusters.
 >Cluster 0